Mimosa hostilis Inner Root Bark | Jurema | MHRB | Tepezcohuite | Mexico | Shipped from the Netherlands

-Our Mimosa Hostilis (Tepezcohuite) is harvested by a community of indigenous Tzoltzil and Zoque farmers from southeastern Mexico.
-No chemical fertilizers or pesticides were used.
-Most of the Mimosa hostilis is harvested/collected from the wild in the more than 370 hectares of land owned by these farmers.
+Our Mimosa hostilis (Tepezcohuite) is harvested by a community of indigenous Tzoltzil and Zoque farmers from Southeastern Mexico.
+No chemical fertilizers or pesticides are used.
+Most of the Jurema is harvested/collected from the wild in the more than 370 hectares of land owned by these farmers.
 The Tepezcohuite tree is very abundant in this region since it grows there naturally.
-They do replant sufficient trees to ensure a sustainable and ecologically friendly production.
-Other plants/products harvested by this community are mango, noni, moringa, stevia and salvia divinorum.
+The Tzotzil and Zoque farmers replant trees to ensure sustainable and environmentally friendly production.
+Other plants that are cultivated by this community are mangoes, noni, moringa, stevia, and Salvia divinorum.

-For many centuries, the Mayas in Mexico used the Hostilis Mimosa root bark, or “Tepezcohuite” (as it is known in Mexico) to treat skin burns and wounds.
+For many centuries, the Aztecs and other indigenous groups used the Mimosa hostilis/tenuiflora root bark to treat skin burns and wounds.
 They also used it to make tea.
-Furthermore, it is known to be an excellent body paint or natural colouring agent for textiles.
-In addition, this tree has played a major role in the traditions of different indigenous tribes in South America.
-In Brazil, for instance, it is known under the name of Jurema Preta.
+Furthermore, Mimosa hostilis Mexico is an excellent body paint or natural coloring agent for textiles.
+This tree has played a major role in the traditions of different indigenous tribes in both South, Central and North America.

 Mimosa Hostilis is a bushy tree that is indigenous in large parts of South America.
 The species grows in regions as far north as Mexico, but are most commonly found in the tropical lowlands (up to 1000 meters above sea level).
 You will find the tree mostly in Brazil, Venezuela, and Colombia.
 The tree can reach up to 8 meters and produces beautiful white flowers and green pods with seeds.